 The better option is to invest in establishing end-to-end tracking, and understanding which credit union marketing metrics are truly valuable to your bottom line profits.
 This allows you to make well-informed decisions with every component of your marketing budget.

-Some metrics lack any real benefit to your bottom line.
+Some metrics lack real benefit to your bottom line.
 While these look good as they increase, they do not translate directly into profits.
 The most common metrics to avoid making decisions on include:

 - Impressions